Can 4Matrix analyse termly assessment grades as well as results data?

 • The Series Analysis tool will show the differences between any series for a selected cohort of pupils

-• The Progress Graph tool will show trajectories for every pupil based on national chances tables, against which their progress can be plotted, and targets set
+• The Progress Graph tool will show trajectories for every pupil based on national chances tables, against which their attainment and progress can be plotted